magao-x/handbook/software/hacking.rst

 Now you will need to wait for various checks to complete.
 The most important one is whether there are any conflicts to resolve before merging.

 You should also consider requesting a review from someone.
-If you have changed code outside of a app that you are the primary developer of, i.e. in `libMagAOX` or an app you are not the primary developer of, add Jared as a reviewer.
+If you have changed code outside of the app that you are the primary developer of, i.e. in `libMagAOX` or an app you are not the primary developer of, add Jared as a reviewer.
 It it concerns python or the provisioning system add Joseph as a reviewer.